-It's five to midnight... there's still time for one more story.
-The small seaside town of Antonio Bay is celebrating its centenary, but at the stroke of midnight on that fateful day, strange things start to happen, like car alarms going off or clocks stopping.
+It's five minutes to midnight... there's still time for one more story.
+What about the one where a whole community was menaced by something strange that rolled in from far out on the ocean?
+The small seaside town of Antonio Bay was celebrating its centenary, but at the stroke of midnight on that fateful day, strange things start to happen, like car alarms going off or clocks stopping - even windows shattering for no apparent reason.
 And as the day draws on, a bank of glowing fog creeps in from the sea, spelling doom for the town's inhabitants...

-Nothing to do with the James Herbert novel, The Fog was written by director John Carpenter and producer Debra Hill.
-Basically a zombie movie dressed up as a ghost story, it features the return of a long dead leper colony whose ship was guided to destruction on the rocks off the coast of Antonio Bay - they are now looking for revenge on the descendants of the townsfolk who sent them to their death.
+Nothing to do with the James Herbert novel of a few years previous which featured a toxic airborne event borne of a leak at a top secret testing facility that turned everyone murderous, the 1980 The Fog was written by director John Carpenter and producer Debra Hill.
+Basically a zombie movie dressed up as a ghost story of the sort that Carpenter admired as a fan of classic horror literature, it features the return of a long dead leper colony whose ship was guided to destruction on the rocks off the coast of Antonio Bay - they are now looking for revenge on the descendants of the townsfolk who sent them to their death.

-If the plot is unimaginative, compensation can be found in the handling.
-The eerie atmosphere is nicely sustained, what with that fog rolling into the town in menacing fashion (the budget for dry ice must have been astronomical), carrying the undead armed with hooks, swords and scythes.
-Dean Cundey's photography is superb, with picturesque landscapes and deep shadows creating a sense of a chilly smalltown under threat.
+If the plot is unimaginative, even surprisingly basic verging on the hokey, compensation can be found in the handling.
+The eerie atmosphere is nicely sustained, what with that fog rolling off the ocean into the town in menacing fashion (the budget for dry ice must have been astronomical), carrying the undead armed with hooks, swords and scythes, though we never get a good look at them otherwise, a neat touch of visual mystery.
+Dean Cundey's photography was superb, one of his finest exercises with picturesque, windswept landscapes bordering the coastline and deep shadows for the villains to emerge from creating a sense of a chilly smalltown under threat from something that genuinely feels beyond the limits of their control.

-Carpenter cuts skillfully between his dependable cast, although Adrienne Barbeau, supposedly the star, doesn't do much but sit in her lighthouse radio station while broadcasting warnings - it's everyone else who does the hard work of figuring out how to beat the supernatural attackers.
+Carpenter cuts skillfully between his dependable cast, although Adrienne Barbeau, supposedly the star, doesn't do much but sit on her lonesome in her lighthouse radio station while broadcasting warnings - it's everyone else who does the hard work of figuring out how to beat the supernatural attackers.
 And why isn't she wearing headphones if she's a DJ?
 And why doesn't she play anything slightly recognisable?
-Anyway, The Fog is well enough made, but feels insubsantial and oddly bloodless.
+Presumably listeners were tuning in for the company of her late night smoky voice.
+Anyway, The Fog is well enough made, but feels insubsantial and oddly bloodless - despite extensive reshoots imposed by the studio on Carpenter and Hill to extend the originally too-skimpy running time and make it more aggressive in its scares, we never saw a single drop of the red stuff, which lends the proceedings a curiously artificial mood in themselves.
+Not to its detriment, exactly, but it was not quite of a piece with its contemporaries in this mini-Golden age for horror.
+Mind you, compared to the 2005 remake, this looked like a real gem of rare quality.
 Music by Carpenter himself, as expected.

 [The two-disk special edition DVD features an audio commentary by Carpenter and producer Debra Hill which goes into detail about how they basically had to shoot the film twice, two documentaries - one new and one vintage, amusing outtakes and more.]